ElinGrahn/Elins-Bar/README.md

 # User Stories

-The user will start at the home page where he/she will get an introduction.
-By using the navigation bar the user can then go to the link called drinks, this page has six diffrerent flip-cards with a picture of the drink on the front and the recepie on the back.For the user to see the back they will only need to hover with the mouse on a computer or pres  it on a mobile or tablet.
-Following the link to the sign up page, the user can fill out the form and add a comment if they would like.
-Once they submit the form they will be taken to a page, not in a new tab, where it says "thank you for visiting my page!".
-If the user would like to go to the home page, all of the headings lead to that page.
+The user will start at landing page.
+The user can see two pictures and two paragraphs on the main part of the page with an off white background and ligth green header and footer.
+At the top the user will see navigation for the drinks and the sign up page.
+On the footer the user will see links to social media.

+On the drinks page  the user will see six different flip-cards with a drink on each one.
+Once they hover with the mouse on the cards the cards will flip.
+On the backside is the recepie for the drink.

+The user goes to the sign up page and will see a different background, an image of some drinks.
+In the middle is a form to fill in first and last name, email and a comment if the user would like to.
+The user will then submit and be taken to a dump page, which has a big "Thank you for visiting my page" in the middle.

 ## Features